9 out of 10 Romanians, internet users from urban areas, plan to attend at least one event this year;

 Starcom Romania launched the Events Behavior in 2022 study, which analyses Romanians’ preferences in terms of events and how these preferences differ according to age segments, as well as how people make decisions on the events they will attend, which are the main sources of information on events and which are the most anticipated festivals of the year.

 About the Events Behavior in 2022 study

-“Even after two years of pandemic, marked by restrictions and fear of COVID-19, cultural events/activities in physical format remained the main form of socialization and relaxation for all of us.
+“Even after two years of the pandemic, marked by restrictions and fear of COVID-19, cultural events/activities in physical format remained the main form of socialization and relaxation for all of us.
 We have noticed that for those who attended such events in 2021, the experience was enjoyable and long awaited.
-Of course, there remained a hint of uncertainty in these types of events, but the desire to have fun with friends, meet new people, relax and get out of the daily context seems to be stronger.
-The year 2022 is shaping up to be more active than 2021 in terms of attending face-to-face events, and of these, the most anticipated are concerts and shows, fairs and music festivals", said Andreea Zanfir, Head of Consumer Insights, Starcom Romania.
+Of course, these types of events remained uncertain, but the desire to have fun with friends, meet new people, relax and get out of the daily context seems to be stronger.
+The year 2022 is shaping up to be more active than 2021 in terms of attending face-to-face events, and of these, the most anticipated are concerts and shows, fairs and music festivals”, said Andreea Zanfir, Head of Consumer Insights, Starcom Romania.